Divided power structure

 In mathematics, specifically commutative algebra, a divided power structure is a way of introducing items with similar properties as expressions of the form $x^n / n!$ have, also when it is not possible to actually divide by $n!$.
+Just like there are polynomial algebras on n generators, there the foundational object in this setting is the divided power algebra on n generators.